bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/maintain-an-application.md

 1. Refer to [this guide](../app-monitoring/check-application-health-after-outage.md) to identify the cause of the outage,  whether it's a platform-wide problem or specific to your application.
 This guide will also provide guidance on initiating the troubleshooting process for your application's issues.
 Moreover, consider creating a checklist for your application.
 This checklist should outline the essential items to review in order to confirm that everything is functioning properly following an outage.

 2. Utilize application logs as a valuable resource for troubleshooting.
-OpenShift is seamlessly integrated with Kibana, which facilitates log aggregation.
+OpenShift is seamlessly integrated with Loki, which facilitates log aggregation.
 Through this integration, you can gather, categorize, and visualize container logs in a centralized hub.
-For comprehensive training on application logging with Kibana refer to the [provided training materials](https://github.com/bcgov/devops-platform-workshops/blob/master/openshift-201/logging.md)
+For comprehensive training on application logging with Loki refer to the [provided training materials](https://github.com/bcgov/devops-platform-workshops/blob/master/openshift-201/logging.md)

 3. It's essential for your team to have a strong understanding of your application and its relevant components.
 This knowledge base is crucial for effective troubleshooting and minimizing the impact of any downtime